ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 computed above and `encrypted_aggregate_share.ciphertext` is the ciphertext `encrypted_agg_share` computed above.

+The helper's handling of this request MUST be idempotent.
+That is, if multiple identical, valid `AggregateShareReq`s are received, they should all yield the same response while only consuming one unit of the task's `max_batch_query_count` (see {{batch-validation}}).

 After receiving the Helper's response, the Leader uses the HpkeCiphertext to finalize a collection job (see {{collect-finalization}}).